John Dooley (politician)

 John Braidwood Dooley (11 November 1883 – 2 August 1961) was an Australian politician who served as a Senator for New South Wales from 1928 to 1935.
-He was a member of the Australian Labor Party (ALP) and served as an assistant minister in the Scullin Government.
+He was a member of the Australian Labor Party (ALP) and served as an assistant minister in the Scullin government.

 Early life

-Dooley was born at Tumbarumba, New South Wales and educated at Wagga Wagga Superior Public School and at Courabyra, but left school early to become a shearer and miner.
+Dooley was born at Tumbarumba, New South Wales to John Dooley (d.
+1930), a prominent member of the Australian Workers' Union, and his wife in 1883.
+He was educated at Wagga Wagga Superior Public School and at Courabyra, but left school early to become a shearer and miner.
 From 1901 to 1904 he was as an organizer of the Rural Workers' Union.
 In 1910 when he was a labourer on railways in Sydney, he helped establish the Railway Workers' and General Labourers' Association, which he helped merge into the Australian Workers' Union in 1916.
 He later worked as a foreman in the Murrumbidgee Irrigation Area and on Burrinjuck Dam.